moyheen/MakeUpSearch/README.md

 # MakeUpSearch

-MakeUp Search is a simple application that follows the MVP architecture and clean coding guidelines.
+MakeUp Search is a simple application built from the [Makeup API](http://makeup-api.herokuapp.com/) that follows the MVP architecture and clean coding guidelines.